sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 For a lot of our customers, this replaces typed-out documentation that lives in a wiki tool like Confluence.
 Since the examples run live, you're not going to have out-of-date references here—devs can always see where you're using a particular pattern in the codebase today.

 As I scroll down here, you can see that we're actually highlighting some parts of the code as it existed at a specific time in the codebase (in this case, symbol definitions).
 Our devs have written out info about why they're structured this way, and gotchas about using them.
-Now if a teammate has a question, they can send this along as a first step in allowing fokls to answer their own questions.
+Now if a teammate has a question, they can send this along as a first step in allowing folks to answer their own questions.

 ### Creating notebooks